 Step 5: Length matters

-Be aware that most emails are now read on mobile devices, which approximately cut subject lines having more than 35 characters.
+Be aware that most emails are now read on mobile devices, which cut subject lines having more than 35 characters.
 Their screen resolutions are different, which makes it impossible to hit one sweet spot, but you should try to keep your subject line within 7 words and avoid words longer than 7 characters.

 Step 6: Avoid spam filters